ebernstein00/Codename-Toothpaste/design.md

 * SDL2 Image
 * apt-get install libsdl2-image-dev
 * You must also have a valid network setup, and a graphics interface (so it won't work with subsystems)

-## Changes from Project Proposal
-* Switched from GTK to SDL2
-* Held off on attack animations
-* Favored one-off gameplay rather than a linear set of battles
-* Removed item shops in favor of procedurally-generated drops

-## Future Additions
-* More enemies
-* More drops
-* More classes
-* Variety of attacks and items, not just the default ones
-* Attack and damage animations (need to draw custom pixel art!)
-* More characters in combat at once

 ## Credits
 Nintendo for the character of Kirby and all other Kirby-related characters